oakworks/oakworks.github.io/blog/_posts/2015-09-18-first-post.md

 ![Move sections around]( /img/portfolio/move-around-shopify-sections.gif "Reorder sections as you like" ){: .img-responsive}

-Now, this was all well and good, but in just a few more minutes - we realized that the drag and drop editor was built for the homepage only.
+Now, this was great, but after just a few more minutes - we realized that the drag and drop editor was built for the homepage only.
 We couldn't bring this functionality, as designed, to the rest of the shop.

 What to do?
 It seemed unreasonable to offer such a robust new feature to our client only to have it limited to a single page.